martin-eden/contents/README.md

     * [me_Ws2812b](https://github.com/martin-eden/Embedded-me_Ws2812b)
       (2024-03 ..
 2024-05) for writing in assembler and trying to stay readable
     * [Willy](https://github.com/martin-eden/willy)
       (2023-11 ..
-2024-02 ..) for creating G-codes-like abstraction.
+2024-02 ..) for creating G-codes-like abstraction for
-      Also for implementing stack from HTTP endpoint to writing PWM.
+      motor board.
+For implementing stack from HTTP endpoint to writing PWM.
 And for hardware design.

-* Lua
+* Lua: Stock Lua 5.3

   There are three types of my Lua code assemblies.